lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 ```

 Data Conversion is performed by the Presenter and the EntityGateway.
 This allows the code in the UseCase to be free of conversion and data validation.

-A PresentationModel can be passed to the UseCaseOutput as a `struct`, as an `enum` or as simple scalars - whatever is most convenient.
-When a `struct` is used, a good practice is to initialize it by passing it the Entity.

 The separation of the Entities in the UseCase from the PresentationModels used by the Presenter makes sure that the UseCase is decoupled from the Presenter, thus promoting a reduction of shared mutable state.
 This way the form of Entity can change without affecting the outer layers of the system.